-To apply for a place at this school in the normal admission round2, you must complete a Common Application Form (excluding admission to the nursery) available from the local authority in which you live.
-Applications can also be submitted online at www.suffolk.gov.uk.
+To apply for a place at this school in the normal admission round2, you should apply online through your local authority's admission website; alternatively, please complete a Common Application Form (excluding entry to Nursery) which can be obtained from the local authority in which you live.
 You are also requested to complete the Supplementary Information Form which is available from the School Website www.stlouisacademy.co.uk or the School Office if you wish to apply under oversubscription criteria 1-2 or 4-6.
-The Supplementary Information Form should be returned to The Admin Team, St Louis Catholic Academy, Fordham Road, Newmarket, Suffolk CB8 7AA by 23rd February 2021.
+The Supplementary Information Form should be returned to The Admin Team, St Louis Catholic Academy, Fordham Road, Newmarket, Suffolk CB8 7AA by Monday 20th February 2023.